What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Experiments

 \paragraph{Optimal Size of Relation Search Space} We further explore the optimal number of pair-of-interest ($p$) per video.
 Considering that VidVRD contains $4{,}835$ video-level relation instances in 200 test set (${\sim}24$ instances per video on average), we set the number of pair-of-interest as $32$ by default.
 We examine several variations ($p=16$ or $64$ or $128$) in~\tabref{tab:optimal_poi}.
 Although 16 shows the highest precision since it has a low false-positive rate, $64$ holds the best overall results.
 The results indicate that balancing positives and negatives labels is crucial since the TSPN learns from penalizing the false positives.
 The number of PoIs should be appropriately set because the resulting sampled object pairs affect the subsequent processing.
 If it is too large (\eg, $128$), the probability of the noisy object pairs being included in the PoIs becomes higher and result in degraded performance.
 We empirically found that $64$ works well, and use this number for the rest of the experiments.

-\paragraph{Trade-off in Temporal Span Quantization} We investigate the effect of quantizing the temporal span proposals into sectors ($k$ in~\eqnref{eq:length}).
-Since the length of the videos varies, each video has a different quantization impact.
-Sparse quantization narrows the search space (\ie, easy to optimize) but lowers the matching rate at the same time.
-On the other hand, dense quantization increases the matching rate, but it also widens the search space (\ie, expensive to optimize).
+\paragraph{Trade-off in Temporal Span Quantization} We investigate the effect of quantization of temporal spans by varying the number of sectors.
+We divide the intersecting temporal span of subject and object trajectories into $k$ sectors ($k$ of \eqnref{eq:length}).
+Since the intersection of each object trajectory pair varies, each object pair may have a different quantization impact.
+Sparse quantization narrows the search space thus easy to optimize but lowers the matching rate at the same time.
+On the other hand, dense quantization increases the matching rate, but it also broadens the search space thus expensive to optimize.
 We conduct an experiment in~\tabref{tab:quantization} to assess the optimal degree of quantization.
-We can observe the best results when the number of sectors is set to $16$.
+A limited number of sectors ($k=4, 8$) exhibit sub-optimal performances.
+On the other hand, the model achieves good performances when videos are divided into an adequate number of sectors ($k=16, 32$).
+Between $k=16$ and $k=32$, we observe that the model performs slightly better when $k$ is set to $16$ than when $k$ is set to $32$.